-For this study, you and your parents / guardian will need to attend only one visit .
+For this study, you and your parent / guardian will need to attend two visits, one at the beginning of the study and one after one year.

-At the visit a researcher will ask you and your parents /guardian some questions about you and will look at your records to see the results of tests that you have had on different parts of your body.
+At both visits, a researcher will ask you and your parent /guardian some questions about you and will look at your records to see the results of tests that you have had on different parts of your body.

-We will than perform clinical assessments, taking of blood samples (approximately 2 tablespoons of blood), a series of muscle function tests and we will then ask you and your parents / guardian some questions about how you are doing and any medicines you are taking.
-For this visit, you will come to the Newcastle Clinical Research Facility at Royal Victoria Infirmary.
+We will then perform clinical assessments, taking of blood samples (approximately 2 tablespoons of blood), a series of muscle function tests and we will then ask you and your parents / guardian some questions about how you are doing and any medicines you are taking.
+For these visits, you will come to the Newcastle Clinical Research Facility at Royal Victoria Infirmary.
 Muscle function tests measure how you walk, the distance you can walk in 10 seconds, how you move in general (for example doing squats or standing up from a chair) and will take about 30 minutes per participant.
-The visit will also include an Magnetic Resonance Imaging (MRI) scan, which will be performed at the Newcastle Magnetic Resonance Centre.
+Both visits will also include Magnetic Resonance Imaging (MRI) scans, which will be performed at the Newcastle Magnetic Resonance Centre.